cfoust/cy/docs/src/parameters/colors.md

 ### Color maps

 Color maps are similar to color schemes.
 A color map is a mapping from one color to another.
+When `cy` renders a pane, it can use a color map that you define to translate the colors on the screen to change their appearance.
+This translation *does not affect the underlying recording for a pane*.

 Most terminal programs only use 16 ANSI colors.
 All of `cy`'s built-in interfaces also obey this rule.
 Terminal emulators support color schemes by allowing the user to set the actual RGB colors used to represent those 16 colors on the screen.